w11k/angular-lazy-import-jquery-example/README.md

 In this small example we show how to import jQuery dynamically, so you don't have to include it in your bulk of javascript code loaded at app startup.
-We use EcmaScript's new dynamic import statement to achieve that.
-TypeScript and AngularCLI (WebPack) already support this statement.
+We use EcmaScript's new function-like dynamic import to achieve that.
+TypeScript and AngularCLI (WebPack) already support this.

 ## How to